open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-collector/UPGRADING.md

 Depending on the progress made in [Issue 891](https://github.com/open-telemetry/opentelemetry-helm-charts/issues/891), the use of `GOMEMLIMIT` may completely replace the Memory Ballast Extension in the future.

+## 0.84.0 to 0.85.0

+The `loggingexporter` has been removed from the default configuration.
+Use the `debugexporter` instead.

 ## 0.78.2 to 0.78.3

 [Update Health Check Extension's endpoints to use Pod IP Instead of 0.0.0.0](https://github.com/open-telemetry/opentelemetry-helm-charts/pull/1012)